Rohanlanjewar07/HealthSage/README.md

-# MedRecom
+# HealthSage

 ## Introduction
-**MedRecom** is a platform designed to diagnose users and recommend appropriate medicines based on various factors such as age, symptoms, and more.
+**HealthSage** is a platform designed to diagnose users and recommend appropriate medicines based on various factors such as age, symptoms, and more.
 It also tracks users' health over time, offering personalized health recommendations and monitoring.

 ## Table of Contents
 1. [Introduction](#introduction)